erinmoulton/DS-4002-Project-2/README.md

 Using the song_length column create a new column in the unique dataframe that converts the song length in miliseconds to minutes.

-Save this unique dataframe as a CSV to insure the data is secure.
+Save this unique dataframe as a CSV to ensure the data is secure.